smartboxchannel/EFEKTA-TH-THLR-Outdoor-Indoor-sensor-Zigbee/README.md

 4. Go to the LOGS tab
 5. Press and hold the mode button on the device, the indicator will light up in a second.
 If the device has found the network and started the login procedure, the indicator will go off after 6-9 seconds, and you can release the button.
 If the indicator goes off after 15 seconds, it means that the sensor has not detected an open network or has been denied a network connection.

+If the device is not transmitting data

+1. Go through the interview again, go through the configuration again, make sure that on the report page in zigbee2mqtt there are lines with settings separately for each data type.

 ### Other checks